extracts/mac-scripting/DEVONthink/DEVONthink_Notes_from_PDF_Annotations/README.md

 If a DOI was found for the PDF, the script can also fetch its bibliographic metadata and set the custom metadata and/or Finder comment of the Markdown records & their group accordingly.

+Starting with v1.3, the script can be triggered from a DEVONthink smart rule.
+This allows to automatically extract PDF annotations from imported or updated PDFs.

 For further details, please see the notes at the top of the script.